Javagedes/patina/docs/src/rfc/text/0000-core-static.md

 ```

 For the most part, the move of a static member into the core is that simple.
 There is some work to be done to handle
-the `efiapi` methods that previsouly directly access that static, which will be discussed in the next section.
+the `efiapi` methods that previously directly access that static, which will be discussed in the next section.

 The main difficulty of this move is that we need to perform some analysis to determine the dependency tree between all
 statics in the core.
 We can only transition the "leaf node" statics* (e.g. the ones that do not have any other statics